-Open the Switching > L2-Redundancy > Spanning Tree > Global dialog.
-Mark the BPDU guard checkbox.
-Apply the settings temporarily.
-To do this, click the ✓ button.

-configure spanning-tree bpdu-guard show spanning-tree global To change to the Configuration mode.
+□ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. □ Mark the BPDU guard checkbox. \Box Apply the settings temporarily.
+To do this, click the \checkmark button. enable configure spanning-tree bpdu-guard show spanning-tree global To change to the Configuration mode.
 To activate the BPDU Guard.
 To display the parameters for checking.

-○ Open the Switching > L2-Redundancy > Spanning Tree > Port dialog. ○ Switch to the CIST tab. ○ For end device ports, mark the checkbox in the Admin edge portcolumn. ○ Apply the settings temporarily.
-To do this, click the ✓ button. interface <x/y> To change to the interface configuration mode of interface <x/y>. spanning-tree edge-port To designate the port as a terminal device port (edge port). show spanning-tree port x/y To leave the interface mode.
+Open the Switching > L2-Redundancy > Spanning Tree > Port dialog.
+Switch to the CIST tab.
+For end device ports, mark the checkbox in the Admin edge portcolumn.
+Apply the settings temporarily.
+To do this, click the ✓ button. interface <x/y>

+To change to the interface configuration mode of interface <x/y>.

+spanning-tree edge-port

+To designate the port as a terminal device port (edge port).

+show spanning-tree port x/y

+To display the parameters for checking.